All-or-Everything/AllorEverything/Resources/Intramutualism/readme.md

 Door-to-door convenience would be a result of allowing for different modes of transport to fill various roles, some of which are capable of connecting to single homes and other buildings while remaining practical, and would likely be used for that purpose (while also being much more cost-effective than roads or driveways).

 Flexible travel would be enabled by the flexibility of the network, of course.
-Storage capacity can be increased by activating a storage module, or possibly a few of them, to travel with the passenger module that one is using.
+Storage capacity can be increased by activating a storage cab, or possibly a few of them, to travel with the passenger cab that one is using.

-Privacy and comfort would be maintained, as passenger modules would be built, within the standards and regulations, in many different configurations of interior and overall design, optionally including windows, entertainment systems, and anything else which suits the owner’s preferences for both privacy and comfort.
+Privacy and comfort would be maintained, as passenger cabs would be built, within the standards and regulations, in many different configurations of interior and overall design, optionally including windows, entertainment systems, and anything else which suits the owner’s preferences for both privacy and comfort.

 Of course, it would be available in any remote areas that any transportation mode within the network is capable of expanding to, while also accounting for cost.